brisbanemakerspace/bms-wiki/howto/org-structure.md

 ## Working Groups
 The Working Groups are responsible for both the *administration* and *operations* of certain parts of the association and are accountable to the *head maker*.
 These are things like safety, digital fabrication, electronics, infrastructure, etc. You can see the list of Working Groups [here](/working-groups).

-## Voting Members
+## Volunteer Members
-All members who are entitled to vote are responsible for keeping everyone above accountable and approving changes to rules, roles, etc..
+All members who are entitled to vote are called Volunteer Members and are responsible for keeping everyone above accountable and approving changes to rules, roles, etc.

 ## Standard Members (non-voting)
-These are all the other people who are members of the association, but do not have voting rights and don't have any direct input into it's governance. (included here for completeness)
+These are all the other people who are members of the association, but do not have voting rights and don't have any direct input into it's governance.
+However, non-voting members are entitled to access our facilities and observe any general meetings.

 # Membership Classes
 Everyone who's officially part of the organisation must be a member.
 We have 3 different membership classes.
 These are written into our [Constitution](/policies/constitution) under section 5.